tonysm/jigsaw.tonysm.com/source/_posts/2021-05-09-double-dispatch.md

 }
 ```

 Our first two tests should be passing now.
 Nice!
 Let's now add the cross methods.
 First, an integer only knows how to add other integers (primitives).
 Similarly, floats should only know how to add their own primitives.
-However, integers can know how to convert themselves to floats and vice-versa.
+However, integers should be able to convert themselves to floats and vice-versa.
 This will allow us to add floats and integers.
 Let's see how an integer handles adding floats:

 ```php
 class IntegerNumber